coq/platform/README_macOS.md

 - The full installation might require up to 5 GB of disk space.
 - The setup script creates a folder `$HOME/coq-platform` where it stores a few files but this will likely be removed in future releases.

-# Tests run on macOS

-ToDo.

-Homebrew requires a few workarounds to install GTK+3.
-See section [Homebrew issues and workarounds](#homebrew-issues-and-workarounds) below.

-## Tested commit

-ToDo

 # Homebrew and MacPorts

 ## Homebrew or MacPorts?